Image Alt

 Loving our fence-even many years later still loving it.
 Farm is so much better without the rototiller effect of the nasty wild pigs.
 Took us about 20 years to decide it had to be done and it was so worth it, despite my calling it the “golden fence” because of its cost.

 Neighbors to the left and we are pig-proof!
 As the ranch guys were building the fence in the middle of the day- here, they could hear noisy wild pigs fighting to the left and the guy told Bob he ought to get a few pigs.
 No thanks!
+Every night we close the electric “gate” and we have enjoyed- really enjoyed, being pig-free!

-Update 2024- We can STILL hear the pigs on the outside of our fence meandering down from the forest.
+on the outside of our fence after meandering down from the forest.

 another resident below…